celestiaorg/docs/developers/blobstream-proof-queries.md

 ```

 So, we construct a `NamespaceNode` via taking the values from the `nodes` field
-in the query response, we convert them from base64 to `hex`, then we use the
+in the query response, we convert them from base64 to `hex` in case of an HTTP request,
-following mapping:
+then we use the following mapping:

 - `min` == the first 29 bytes in the decoded value
 - `max` == the second 29 bytes in the decoded value